CedricDeVijt/ComputerScienceNotes/PROMPT_NEW.md

 ### REQUIREMENTS (Structured Instructions)
 1. **Deep Content Analysis**
-   - First, identify 3-5 core themes in the text.
+   - First, identify core themes in the text.
 Use these to create **descriptive chapter titles** (e.g., "Prompt Engineering: Six Core Strategies" instead of "Chapter 1").
    - For each chapter:
      - Split content into **hierarchical subsections** using `##` and `###` headers.
 Names must reflect specific concepts (e.g., "Tactic: Use Delimiters for Complex Inputs" not "Key Ideas").
      - Summarize concepts in 2-4 sentences using **active recall principles**: pose rhetorical questions, leave intentional gaps for self-testing, and link ideas across sections.
+   - Make sure to not skip any content from the source material.

 2. **Multi-Pass Processing**
-   - **First Pass**: Extract all critical facts, relationships, and examples.
-   - **Second Pass**: Reorganize content using the *Feynman Technique* – simplify technical terms without losing nuance.
+   - **First Pass**: Extract all critical facts, relationships.
+Reorganize content using the *Feynman Technique* – simplify technical terms without losing nuance.
-   - **Third Pass**: Add **cross-references** between related chapters/sections (e.g., "↗ See Section 2.3 for implementation examples").
+   - **Second Pass**: Add **cross-references** between related chapters/sections (e.g., "↗ See Section 2.3 for implementation examples").

 3. **Key Points Section**
    - Generate 5-8 bullet points using **signposting language** ("Critical distinction:", "Common pitfall:").